 Research is also in progress on treating AIN to help prevent cancer from developing.

 In the past several years, studies have shown the benefits of combining radiation with chemotherapy.
-This approach has reduced the number of surgeries needed for anal cancer, including the need for permanent colostomies.
+This approach has reduced the number of surgical procedures needed for anal cancer, including the need for permanent colostomies.

-Doctors are learning more about how to give external radiation more accurately and effectively and decrease the effects on normal healthy tissues.
-Other research is being done to learn about the possible benefits of combining external radiation and interstitial (internal) radiation therapy.
+Doctors are learning more about how to give external radiation more accurately and effectively to decrease the effects on normal healthy tissues.
+Other research is being done to learn about the possible benefits of combining external radiation and internal radiation therapy.

 Doctors are also studying ways to improve surgery and its side effects.
-For instance, studies are now looking at implanting an artificial bowel sphincter in people who have an extensive APR.
+For instance, studies are now looking at implanting an artificial bowel sphincter in people who have an extensive type of surgery known as abdominoperineal resection (APR).
 The hope is that this artificial sphincter might allow people to avoid the need for a permanent colostomy.
-Currently such treatment is only available in carefully monitored trials.
+Currently such treatment is only available in carefully monitored clinical trials.

 Chemotherapy (along with radiation) is an effective treatment for many anal cancers, but the drugs that are used can cause serious side effects in some people.
 Doctors are studying whether giving more or less chemo to certain people might help treat these cancers while limiting the side effects.
 Newer chemo drugs are also being studied.

 As researchers have learned more about the changes inside cells that cause them to become cancer, they have developed newer drugs that specifically target these changes.
 Targeted drugs are different from standard chemotherapy drugs.
 They sometimes work when standard chemo drugs don’t, and they often have different (and less severe) side effects.